SamMichaelson/MachineLearningThesis/README.md

 This structure ensures that users can easily understand the purpose of the application and how to use it effectively.

 ## Repository Files
 This section highlights the most important files and their applications.

-### tuning-logs
-This directory contains the logs of various tuning runs, which are used to test different TVM tuning settings and batch configurations.

 ### tvm_report
 This directory holds the core components of the application: